red-gate/Samples/SqlDataCatalog-SqlDataMasker/README.md

 # A description of the Powershell files in this directory

-This directory contains a number of scripts to help you integrate [Sql Data Catalog](https://www.red-gate.com/products/dba/sql-data-catalog/) with [Sql Data Masker](https://www.red-gate.com/products/dba/data-masker/)
+This directory contains a number of scripts to help you integrate [Sql Data Catalog](https://www.red-gate.com/products/dba/sql-data-catalog/) with [Data Masker](https://www.red-gate.com/products/dba/data-masker/).

 ## Add masking taxonomy.ps1